The Top 9 'SNL' Thanksgiving Sketches, Ranked

-There are a few things you can count on every year during Thanksgiving, one of which is to be enveloped in laughter over Saturday Night Live's holiday themed sketches.
+There are a few things you could always count on every year during Thanksgiving, one of which was to be enveloped in laughter over Saturday Night Live's holiday themed sketches.
 From Adam Sandler's quirky songs to Kristen Wiig's memorable characters there is no time like turkey time to get the SNL cast into the holiday spirit.

-During the show's 43-season run, there have been so many great Thanksgiving sketches, so we've selected some of the best and ranked them based on their laugh-factor, check it out.
+During the show's 46-season run, there have been so many great Thanksgiving sketches, so we've selected some of the best and ranked them based on their laugh-factor, check it out.

 8. Julia Louis-Dreyfus has 'A Dysfunctional Thanksgiving'